 Relax and unwind in spiritual Ubud

-Bali has a soulful spirit and beyond the hustle and bustle of Kuta, there’s a sense of calmness and tranquility about the island that leaves you feeling deeply relaxed as soon as you arrive.
+One of the main stops for travelers backpacking in Bali, Ubud is one of Bali’s most beautiful cities and the cultural heart of the island.
 The sense of a home away from home can be credited to the people – the Balinese are some of the friendliest people on the planet.
 Bali has become known as a yoga and wellness destination, and nowhere is that clearer than in Ubud, a hippie little city about an hour inland.
 Here, you can take all the yoga classes you like, cycle through the rice paddies, dine in delicious cafés, enjoy the Campuhan ridge walk, or visit temples and markets.

 Ubud is renowned as the cultural haven of Bali and the place to discover art galleries, museums, dance and traditional Indonesian crafts.
 There’s the excellent Seniwati Gallery, which exhibits female artists, plus the Neka Museum, which showcases artworks by Balinese and international artists.
 Even the drive to Ubud is a treat: tranquil terraced rice paddies sit side by side with ancient Hindu temples offering a window into the real Bali.